-Results in the form of a single estimate of proportion of clearings in the woodlands were extracted in two different ways.
-First, we identified the best-fit scenario for each individual site in turn for a specific timeslice, noted the proportion of clearings in that scenario, and then took the mean across all the sites in that timeslice.
+individual site in turn for a specific timeslice, noted the proportion of clearings in that scenario, and then took the mean across all the sites in that timeslice.
 This approach emphasises the conditions in the local area around each pollen sampling locality, and therefore is likely to reflect the proportion of clearings in the Levels and Moors and at their margins.
 Second, we took the mean of the proportion of clearings in the scenarios with the best overall fits (based on the sum of goodness-of-fit scores across all the included pollen sites) for each timeslice.
-This approach puts more emphasis on the whole-landscape reconstruction, and therefore is likely to mostly tell us about the amount of clearings in the wider wooded landscape around the Levels and Moors.
+This approach puts more emphasis on the whole landscape reconstruction, and therefore is likely to mostly tell us about the amount of clearings in the wider wooded landscape around the Levels and Moors.

-The means of the proportion of clearings required to achieve best fits at individual sites plotted over the study period are shown in Figure 9b and the average proportion of woodland clearings in the overall best-fit landscape reconstructions for each timeslice in Figure 9c.
-The landscape already contained some clearings before the start of the Neolithic (considered for this region as falling within the 4000-3800 cal BC timeslice; see Figures 2, 3 and 4).
+The means of the proportion of clearings required to achieve best fits at individual sites plotted over the study period are shown in Fig. 9b and the average proportion of woodland clearings in the overall best-fit landscape reconstructions for each timeslice in Fig. 9c.
+The landscape already contained some clearings before the start of the Neolithic (considered for this region as falling within the 4000-3800 cal BC timeslice; see Figs. 2, 3 and 4).
 We therefore take the pre-Neolithic timeslice (4200-4000 cal BC) as a 'baseline' for natural proportions of clearings in the landscape.
-This baseline is indicated by the red line on Figures 9b and 9c.
-Figure 9b emphasises the proportion of clearings in the Levels and Moors area, and suggests that the 'natural' proportion of clearings is around 15%, whilst Figure 9c implies that the 'natural' proportion of clearings in the wider woodland landscape is around 5%.
-These values will include both woodland glades and patches of other open communities such as reedswamp and fen, particularly along the river channels or in the alder carr.
-These levels of openness are comparable with the 9.5% reported for old-growth deciduous forests in North America (Runkle 1982).
+This baseline is indicated by the red line on Fig. 9b, c.
+Figure 9b emphasises the proportion of clearings in the Levels and Moors area, and suggests that the 'natural' proportion of clearings is around 15 %, whilst Fig. 9c implies that the 'natural' proportion of clearings in the wider woodland landscape is around 5 %.
+These values will include both woodland glades and patches of other open communities such as reed swamp and fen, particularly along the river channels or in the alder carr.
+These levels of openness are comparable with the 9.5 % reported for old-growth deciduous forests in North America (Runkle 1982).
 Where levels of clearings in later timeslices rise above the baseline, we considered it possible that clearance as a result of human activity was taking place.

 Figure 9b shows that whilst the proportion of clearings in the Levels and Moors area varied over the Neolithic, it rarely clearly exceeds the pre-Neolithic baseline when considered in the surroundings of individual pollen sites.
 Slightly higher levels in the period 3800-3400 cal BC may reflect ongoing activity in parts of the wet woodland, since many of the pollen sampling sites were chosen for proximity to trackways and other wooden constructions, and there also seems to be a higher level of clearings in the 2800-2600 cal BC timeslice.
-The earliest Neolithic activity in the region appears to date not later than to the 39th century cal BC (Figure 3).
-The proportion of woodland clearings in the wider landscape (Figure 9c) approximately doubles at this point and persists at that level until 3000 cal BC, which we interpret as reflecting the addition of anthropogenic clearance (sensu Brown 1997) to the landscape disturbance regime, either in terms of the direct creation of clearings or of the exploitation of existing clearings, thereby prolonging their lifetime.
-The proportion of clearances increases after 3000 cal BC to a maximum of around 22% between 2800 cal BC and 2400 cal BC, followed by a decrease towards baseline levels for the last two timeslices.
+The earliest Neolithic activity in the region appears to date not later than to the thirty-ninth century cal BC (Fig. 3).
+The proportion of woodland clearings in the wider landscape (Fig. 9c) approximately doubles at this point and persists at that level until 3000 cal BC, which we interpret as reflecting the addition of anthropogenic clearance (sensu Brown 1997) to the landscape disturbance regime, either in terms of the direct creation of clearings or of the exploitation of existing clearings, thereby prolonging their lifetime.
+The proportion of clearances increases after 3000 cal BC to a maximum of around 22 % between 2800 cal BC and 2400 cal BC, followed by a decrease towards baseline levels for the last two timeslices.